frace/git-passport/README.md

 >:_
 ```

-Adjust the existing sections and add as many git IDs as you like by following
+Adjust the existing sections and add as many passports as you like by following
 the section scheme.